• Skip to primary navigation

 We use star anise quite often in our holiday recipes, adding it to our hot cocoa, and a festive Caribbean drink called sorrel.

 Please feel free to adjust the amount of spices in this recipe.
-For example, if you want the drink to be more spiced, you can add a few more cloves and more cinnamon sticks.
+For example, if you want the drink to be more spiced, you can add a couple more cloves and more cinnamon sticks.

 You could also just add orange peel instead of slices to the pot.
 Most of the flavour comes out of the peel anyhow - I just like the sweetness from the orange pulp so I throw the whole thing in there.